OpenWopwop/wopwop2aam/README.md

 git submodule update --init --recursive
 ```

 It also depends on netCDF.
-One can either install this from source, or a package manager if ones system has it.
+One can either install this from source, or a package manager if available.

 ## Building
 wopwop2aam is written in D and uses D's build system dub.
 The easiest way to build is